MarionLegrandLogrami/stacomiR/Installation/README.md

 ```

-If you call this script with no arguments, it will assume your PostgreSQL server is on the same computer than you.
+If you call this script with no arguments, it will assume your PostgreSQL server is on your computer.
 If you have a **distant** PostgreSQL server, use the `-u` `-p` `-H` and `-P` arguments to specify the connection credentials.

 You **MUST** launch this script as root (directly or by sudo), else it will fail.